 Now, observe that the subgraph $H$ induced by the colour classes~$1$ and~$2$ is bipartite and forms a dominating subgraph of $G$, since every element of $P$ that is neither maximal nor minimal is comparable with some maximal and some minimal element.

-It remains to show that $H$ is connected.
+We furthermore show that $H$ is connected.
 Let us assume that this is not the case and let $A,B$ be two distinct connected components of $H$.
 Since $G$ is connected, there exists some path in $G$ connecting a vertex in $A$ to a vertex in $B$.
 Among all such possible paths between $A$ and $B$, let $Q$ be one with smallest length and call $a\in A$ and $b\in B$ its extremities.
 Clearly we are done if $Q$ is an edge.
 Otherwise, let $x$ be the neighbour of $a$ in $Q$ and $b'$ be its successor (with possibly $b=b'$).
 Two symmetric cases arise depending on whether $a\prec x$ or $x\prec a$.
 Let us assume without loss of generality that $a\prec x$, hence that $a$ is minimal in $P$.
 Since $Q$ is a shortest path, $a$ and $b'$ are non-adjacent, thus incomparable and hence $a\prec x$ and $b'\prec x$.
 Let $x'$ be a maximal element of $P$ such that $x\prec x'$.
 Since $x'\succ a$ we have that $x'$ belongs to $A$ and as $x'\succ b'$ it is connected to $b'$.